jcurve/jcurve-internal-docker-api-test/README.md

 **Are we going to store our images on dockerhub?
 What does that actually really mean?
 Why wouldn't we just use git?**

 *TBD*

+**Ugh how do we not bundle install from scratch errytyme?**

+*While this command gets cached and so it only matters when we need to rerun (ie. when we add a gem), this is still annoying in that every change to the Gemfile requires a complete recreate of the docker container from the image.
+A solution is posited here: http://bradgessler.com/articles/docker-bundler/*

+**What the heck is with having to both provide the local dir as a data volume mounted through compose, and ALSO adding it in the image build phase, which will get out of sync?**

+*Idno it seems kind of bad through.*